By Molly Patrick

 - Instead of being sad that there’s no Whole Food Plant Based cream and sugar for your coffee, work on cutting out coffee altogether.

 - Instead of being pissy that tofu will never pass as a hard boiled egg, make food choices that facilitate a life in which eating an egg doesn’t even cross your mind.

 - Instead of feeling depressed that crispy strips of eggplant will never be bacon, create a reality where bacon doesn’t appeal to you anymore.

-- Instead of driving yourself crazy with cake cravings, work on removing those cravings from your life and make it your goal to happily and willingly choose hippie cake over orgasm cake.
+- Instead of driving yourself crazy with creme brulee cravings, work on removing those cravings from your life altogether and get to a place where you would honestly prefer a small square of 80% dark chocolate.

 Accepting that some foods can’t be replicated and then eliminating the desire for those foods makes this whole transition a hellofalot easier.

 It doesn’t happen overnight, but the more you go without these foods, the less you want them.
 And when you do occasionally eat foods that you used to love that can’t be recreated with whole plants, they’ll taste strange and out of place.

-I ate a piece of a baguette dipped in really expensive olive oil on Easter (something I used to LOVE) and I couldn’t believe how strange and out of place it felt in my mouth.
+I ate a piece of a baguette dipped in really expensive olive oil (something I used to LOVE) and I couldn’t believe how strange and out of place it felt in my mouth.
 It wasn’t at all appealing and I had no interest in having another bite.

 When you reach this point, it’s almost like you want to enjoy the foods that you used to enjoy, but you just don’t.
 So you go back to eating broccoli and quinoa, you put on some fucking patchouli, and you start making a pair of rope sandals because, well…if the shoe fits.

 This might be disappointing for a half a second, but the reality is, when you lose your taste for foods that aren’t doing your beautiful bod any favors, it becomes really damn easy not to eat them.
-Plus, rope sandals are really sturdy and functional, so it’s a win-win.
+Plus, rope sandals are suprisingly sturdy and functional, so it’s a win-win.